Rovshan Abdullaoglu: Social activity

 Rovshan Abdullaoglu conducts seminars on psychological topics, teaches philosophy in schools, cultural centers, and universities and takes part in television and radio programs.

 Following his research during his study at university on the effects of social factors on adolescent psychology and the facts for and against the theory of evolution, Rovshan Abdullaoglu published many articles on these topics in newspapers and magazines.

 In 2018, he donated the whole profit from the sale of the book The Man on the Rails to the Azerbaijan Social Community Aid for Orphans and Children of Martyrs.

 In 2019, the "Friend of Health" award, compiled by the awarding commission of "EGE hospital," known for its professional medical staff and high medical service, was presented for the first time in the country to Rovshan Abdullaoglu.
 The hospital will provide free lifelong check-ups, ambulatory, and polyclinic services to the writer.

 In 2020, he was invited as an expert to the series of webinars "European Union: For Gender Equality" organized by the UN Population Fund and the UN-WOMEN organization, and to the state television program organized within the framework of this project.

 By the initiative of Rovshan Abdullaoglu, 2,020 of his books were presented by Gadim Gala publishing house to veterans, soldiers, and families of martyrs of the Second Karabakh War.

 For his project "Zəfər tarixi 2020" (Victory History 2020) Rovshan Abdullaoglu was awarded with a "Certificate of Appreciation" by "Əmanət" - a project to support the personal development of children of martyrs and veterans.

 In 2022, he gave a speech on "Psychological Traps that Control Our Choices" at the TEDx organized by the British College.

 In 2022 and 2023, he became a winner of the VI and VII Grant Competitions for Development and Innovation in Education with his psychological development programs, Discover Yourself and Trust Yourself, which serve to improve educational results.

-In June 2023 Rovshan Abdullaoglu visited the USA by the invitation of Azerbaijani diaspora and cultural centers in the USA.
+In June 2023 Rovshan Abdullaoglu visited the US by the invitation of Azerbaijani diaspora and cultural centers in the USA.
 The author has held several meetings at seven states of the United States.
 The main goal of the events organized during the visit that covered various social and psychological topics was to promote the contemporary literature of Azerbaijan.